jank-lang/jank/book/src/title-page.md

 is done by JIT (just in time) compiling C++, using Clang and LLVM.
 The result is that you can write Clojure code which can access C and C++ libraries trivially.

-For more detail on jank's status, please read the [foreward](foreward.md).
+For more details on jank's status, please read the [foreward](foreward.md).